frenchie-lessons/intro/README.md

 You could use the `zsh` shell in Terminal.
 You can use the `bash` shell in `iTerm`.

 Using `iTerm` with `zsh` with the zsh agnoster theme is just my preference.
 Feel free to play around.

+There *technically* is a difference between shells, and console/terminals, and even the difference between consoles and terminals.
+But it really doesn't matter right now.
+Wikipedia is there if you want to learn the difference, but don't sweat it.

+I was in the industry with a few promotions under my belt before I even figured out what the difference was, hahaha.